dbeniamine/Moca_expe/README.md

 We provides three different levels of reproducibility of our experiments which represents the diffrents steps of the [experimental pipeline](#fig:pipe):

-1. **Experiment reproduction** (distribuable environment): reproduce the whole expriment, requires access to grid5000 machine or similar ones.
+1. **Experimental setup:**: Every thing required (except the machines) to reproduce the whole expriment.
-2. **Raw analysis**: Parse our raw traces and reproduce the complete analysis requires only a unix with standard command and `R` installed.
+2. **Raw analysis**: Parse our raw traces and reproduce the complete analysis requires only a unix with standard command and `R` installed. **Warning:** these traces are quite heavy, it represent around 80Gib of data !
 3. **Statistic analysis:** Reproduce only the final analysis, requires only `R`.